quanito21/Python-Robustness-of-Retail-Forecasting-Models-Under-Data-Corruption-A-Systematic-Evaluation/README.md

-# Robustness of Retail Forecasting Models Under Data Corruption
+# 📉 Robustness of Retail Forecasting Models Under Data Corruption

-This project evaluates how various forecasting architectures—ranging from traditional statistical models to deep learning—handle real-world data "messiness."
-By introducing a Systematic Corruption Framework, I demonstrate that model precision on clean data does not always translate to reliability in production.
+> Models that perform best on clean data are NOT the most reliable in production.

+This project shows that while deep learning models achieve the lowest error on clean retail data, **Random Forest outperforms all models under real-world noise**, and a simple noise-aware training strategy improves robustness by **+40.88%**.

+## ⚡ TL;DR

+- 🥇 **Best Accuracy (Clean Data):** MLP (~5.5% MAPE)
+- 🛡️ **Most Robust Model:** Random Forest
+- 📉 **Biggest Failure:** MLP under noise (~3–4x degradation)
+- 🚀 **Key Result:** Noise-aware training improved robustness by **+40.88%**

+## 🌍 Why This Matters

+In real-world retail systems:
+- Data is often incomplete, noisy, or incorrect
+- Models are rarely retrained instantly
+- Small errors can lead to large inventory or revenue losses

+👉 This project demonstrates that **robustness > raw accuracy** in production systems.

 ## Project Overview
 In retail, data is rarely pristine.
 It is often plagued by missing values, sensor noise, and manual entry errors.
-This project benchmarks ARIMA, Prophet, Random Forest, XGBoost, and LSTM models to determine which architectures are most resilient to data degradation and introduces a "Noise-Aware" training strategy to mitigate performance loss.
+This project benchmarks ARIMA, Prophet, Random Forest, XGBoost, and MLP models to determine which architectures are most resilient to data degradation and introduces a "Noise-Aware" training strategy to mitigate performance loss.

 ## Dataset and Features
 The analysis used a retail sales dataset of 70,000 transactions spanning 2018–2022.